 Ultrasonographyis an alternative to CT and does not expose people to radiation.
 However, ultrasonography, compared with CT, more often misses small stones (especially when located in the ureter), the exact location of urinary tract blockage, and other, serious disorders that could be causing the symptoms.

 X-rays of the abdomen expose people to much less radiation than does CT, but x-rays are much less accurate in diagnosing stones and can only show calcium stones.
 When doctors suspect the person has a calcium stone, x-rays are an alternative to confirm the presence of a stone or to see how far a stone has travelled down the ureter.

-Excretory urography (previously called intravenous urography or intravenous pyelography) is a series of x-rays taken after intravenous injection of a radiopaque dye.
-This test can detect stones and accurately determine the degree to which they are blocking the urinary tract, but it is time-consuming and involves the risks of exposure to the dye (for example, an allergic reaction or worsening of kidney failure).
-Excretory urography is rarely used if CT or ultrasonography is available.
+Excretory urography (previously called intravenous urography or intravenous pyelography) is a series of x-rays taken after intravenous injection of a radiopaque contrast agent.
+This test can detect stones and accurately determine the degree to which they are blocking the urinary tract, but it is time-consuming and involves the risks of exposure to the contrast agent (for example, an allergic reaction or worsening of kidney failure).
+Doctors rarely use excretory urography to diagnose stones if CT or ultrasonography is available.